baotianyoutai/portfolio/README.md

 - Reduce manual reference time and develop an AI that enables anyone to make judgments by referencing past cases and manuals.

 #### Solution
--Developed a RAG system (indexing, retrieving, and generation) using the following steps:<br>
+Developed a RAG system (indexing, retrieving, and generation) using the following steps:<br>

 1. Chunking the PDF document.
 2. Created a searchable document from the chunks by embedding.
 3. Implemented the RAG system using Langchain and Chroma DB.